brimdata/super/book/src/super-sql/operators/fuse.md

 `Fuse` is not normally needed for super-structured data as the super data model supports heterogenous sequences of values.
-However, `fuse` can be quite useful during data exploration when sampling or filtering data to look at slices of raw data that are fused together.  `Fuse` is also useful for transforming arbitrary super data to prepare it for formats that require a uniform schema like Parquet or a tabular structure like CSV.
+However, `fuse` can be quite useful during data exploration when sampling or filtering data to look at slices of raw data that are fused together.

+`Fuse` is also useful for
+transforming arbitrary data to prepare it for formats that require a uniform schema like Parquet or a tabular structure like CSV.
 Unfortunately, when data leaves a super-structured format using `fuse` to accomplish this, the original data must be altered to fit into the rigid structure of